eurozulu/commandgo/README.md

 ##### Usage

 To create a simple, two command interface:
-`userinfo  param1 param2 param3 --name john -timeout 24h -d`
+`user  param1 param2 param3 --name john -timeout 24h -d`
-`serverinfo param1 -timeout 24h -d`
+`server param1 -timeout 24h -d`

-Create a struct containing methods:
+Create a struct containing methods to be run when one of these commands are called
 UserInfo and ServerInfo

 Add fields for the named argument flags required.
 * name string
 * timeout time.Duration
 * debug bool